LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/kubernetes.md

 ---

 - For Pod, `name` and `kind` should be the same, then we make changes in the config file, e.g., image.
+  - From `image: stephengrider/multi-client` to `image: stephengrider/multi-worker` in yaml file
 - Run `kubectl apply` to apply the new configuration
   ```
   ➜  project-simple-k8s git:(main) ✗ kubectl apply -f client-pod.yaml